 - A good risk manager predicts the future.
 Expecting your risk manager or risk champion to be a fortune teller will lead to unhappy results.
 We’ve yet to meet a risk manager skilled at predicting the future.
 The job of the risk manager isn’t to predict the future; he or she should help the leadership team anticipate a variety of outcomes and plan accordingly.

-For more information on the qualities and characteristics of a proficient risk manager, check out our webinar on Risk Champions, www.nonprofitrisk.org/training/webinars/ webinar_detail.asp?id=313.
+If your organization is an Affiliate Member, learn more information on the qualities and characteristics of a proficient risk manager, check out our webinar on Risk Champions in the webinar vault.

 Melanie Lockwood Herman is Executive Director of the Nonprofit Risk Management Center.
-She welcomes your comments about inherent risks, ladder safety or your questions about the Center’s services at Melanie@nonprofitrisk.org or 703.777.3504.
-The Center provides risk management Cloud tools and resources at www.nonprofitrisk.org and offers custom consulting assistance to organizations unwilling to leave their missions to chance.
+She welcomes your comments about risk management myths and your questions about NRMC services at Melanie@nonprofitrisk.org or 703.777.3504.